flutter/devtools/BETA_TESTING.md

 2. Run desktop version, instead of Web version, to get get rid of browser memory limit.
 For example, to be able to analyze heap snapshots of more complicated applications.

-The steps were tested for Mac and may require adjustments for other platforms.
-Contributions, that make the steps more platform agnostic, are welcome.
+These steps were tested for Mac and may require adjustments for other platforms.
+Contributions that make the steps more platform agnostic are welcome.

 ## Prerequisites

 1. [Configure](https://docs.flutter.dev/get-started/install) Dart or Flutter.

-## Setup DevTools
+## Setup DevTools (first time only)

-If it is initial setup:

 1. In your terminal `cd` to a folder where you want to clone devtools, and that does not have subfolder `devtools` yet.

-2. Clone the repo and get needed Flutter version to local folder:
+2. Clone the repo and update the Flutter SDK that DevTools will be built with:

 ```bash
 git clone https://github.com/flutter/devtools.git